microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-02.md

          ```
          cd ~/azure-modernization-dt-orders-setup/gen
          ```
       1.8.
-Next, copy the commands from the `Monitor Kubernetes / Openshift`  configuration page of Dynatrace UI or from below to continue with the Kuberentes Operator Install steps.
+Next, copy the commands from the `Monitor Kubernetes / Openshift`  configuration page of Dynatrace UI or from below to continue with the Kubernetes Operator Install steps.

          ```
          kubectl create namespace dynatrace